wdporter/acim/workbook/part-i/5-i-am-never-upset-for-the-reason-i-think/index.md

 next: W-pI.6
 ---

-1.&emsp;This idea, like the preceding one, can be used with any person, situation or event you think is causing you pain.
+1. This idea, like the preceding one, can be used with any person, situation or event you think is causing you pain.
 ²Apply it specifically to whatever you believe is the cause of your upset, using the description of the feeling in whatever term seems accurate to you.
 ³The upset may seem to be fear, worry, depression, anxiety, anger, hatred, jealousy or any number of forms, all of which will be perceived as different.
 ⁴This is not true.